why-low-blood-sugar-level-is-dangerous?

 Factors that cause low blood sugar levels in people with diabetes :

-• Delay or skipping of meals – When you are on medication for diabetes or take insulin injections, then you have to make sure that you neither skip your meal nor medication.
+• Delay or skipping of meals – When you are on medication for diabetes or take insulin injections, then you have to make sure that you neither skip your meal nor your medication.
 Otherwise, it may lead to hypoglycemia.

 • More insulin than required – When insulin taken is more than required and not enough food is provided to the body or physical exertion more than needed is done, it can cause low blood sugar levels.